chrede88/alfred-wireguard/README.md

 - `wguard`: toggle preinstalled wireguard VPN tunnels.

 ## License
 This workflow is licensed under the [MIT Licence](http://opensource.org/licenses/MIT).
+The main logo is a registered trademarks of Jason A. Donenfeld, [WireGuard](https://www.wireguard.com/).